helm/community/hips/hip-00xx-sequencing.md

 At a high level, allow Chart Developers to assign named dependencies to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.

 For Helm CLI, the `--wait` flag will enable sequencing where resources are applied in groups of layers.
 SDK users will also be able to enable sequencing by setting a `Wait` boolean flag.
-Without this flag being enabled, resources will all be applied in one go which is the same behaviour in Helm v3.
+Without this flag being enabled, resources will all be applied in one go which is the same behaviour in Chart v2.

+Each release will store information of whether sequencing was used or not.
+This information is used when performing uninstalls and rollbacks.

 The following annotations would be added to enable this.